quakelive-server-standards/quakelive-server-standards/workshop/README.md

 You will find the downloaded Steam Workshop item inside the `_items` directory.
 It will be a new directory which name is the Steam Workshop item id.
 Inside of it you will find the belonging files.

+In an improved version, the script would also extract the contained `*.pk3` files.
+This is not implemented yet.
+If you would know how to add that feature, take a look into this [GitHub issue](https://github.com/quakelive-server-standards/quakelive-server-standards/issues/20).

 ## Upload a Workshop item

 This is still work in progress.
 If you know how to do it, take a look into this [GitHub issue](https://github.com/quakelive-server-standards/quakelive-server-standards/issues/22).